What´s it like to be completely sober?

 At least one of the “big 4” is freely available to purchase or consume in almost every part of the world and they are the “socially accepted” drugs – but by far amongst the most powerful.

-I do not drink alcohol, I do not smoke cigarettes, I stopped consuming caffeine for the past 6 months, I do not use cocaine.
+I do not drink alcohol, I do not smoke (weed or cigarettes), I do not consume caffeine, I do not use cocaine.
 I do however use Psychedelic drugs from time to time.

-So What Does It Feel Like To Be Sober With ADHD?
+So What´s It Like Be Sober With ADHD?

 For long term prescription drugs such as this it is highly unrecommended to suddenly stop, because although it is not a physically addictive drug, (there are no physical withdrawals or cravings), it does change how your body functions and so there can be a lot of side effects.